 Notes: CAT measures absolute mobility, 1-BETA measures relative mobility.
 The data is sourced from the Global Database on Intergenerational Mobility (2023).
 The analysis focuses on the 1980 cohort, comparing the education levels of all children to the maximum education level of their parents.

 Comparison to current measures.
 Finally, we examine the relationship between our new index, absolute mobility, and relative mobility using linear relationships in Figures 8 and 9.
 Our index closely aligns with absolute mobility in capturing social progress and shows minimal outliers.
 However, while both measure social progress, our index is more advanced as it addresses the directionality problem.
 Due to this limitation, absolute mobility fails to differentiate between countries experiencing a downward trend, such as the Central African Republic and Zambia, and those with more persistent trends, such as Burundi, Bhutan, and Burkina Faso.
 Compared to relative mobility, our index highlights significant differences stemming from the fundamental distinction between social fluidity and social progress, as discussed earlier.
 For instance, both Timor-Leste (Figure 1) and the Central African Republic (Figure 2) exhibit high relative mobility.
 However, Timor-Leste’s mobility is upward, whereas the Central African Republic’s is downward.
 Regarding the difficulty problem, Figures 2 (current measures) and 5 (our index) illustrate the case of Canada and TimorLeste.
-Under our framework, Timor-Leste appears more progressive than Canada because it has made greater efforts toward social progress, even though Canada has a much higher level of education.
+Under our framework, Timor-Leste appears more progressive than Canada because it has had greater succes in achieving social progress, even though Canada has a much higher level of education.
 In this case, we also account for the ceiling effect.
 In summary, our index provides a more robust measure of social mobility than existing metrics.

 Figure 8: Compared to absolute mobility